 When You’re Expecting a Puppy!

-View and print our Puppy Expectations using the link below and bring this with you to your meet and greet or an adoption event.
+Read this page in its entirety before adopting.
+Once you are finished, you can submit your signature below and a copy will be emailed to our adoption coordinators.
+Alternatively, you can view and print our Puppy Expectations using the link below and bring this with you to your meet and greet or an adoption event.

 Are you adopting your first puppy, or maybe this is just the first puppy you’ve had in a long time?
 There’s a lot to plan for and educate yourself about, and we want to guide you through it.
 Many animals lose their homes because owners aren’t prepared.
 In other cases, families and dogs are mismatched.
 To prevent such painful situations for both dogs and people involved, we carefully evaluate adopters.